takahirom/arbigent/README.md

 # Arbiter - An AI Agent testing framework and tool

+> [!WARNING]
+> This project is still under development and may change in the future.

 ## Motivation

 ### Customizable for Various AI Providers, OSes, Form Factors, etc.